 You can also provide an example of a previous environment you worked in that was similar to the one for which you are applying.
 Be sure to explain how successful you were in that previous environment.

 You may even provide a specific example of a time when you accomplished something in a fast-paced, team environment.
 For example, you might mention a time when you worked on a team project under a tight deadline and achieved success.

-- Be as specific as possible.
-Did you save or make the company money?
+- Be Specific - Did you save or make the company money?
 Increase sales by X percent?
 Come to the interview prepared with facts and figures that demonstrate your success.
 Dollar signs are always persuasive, but showing that you helped to achieve the company’s mission, strengthen their brand awareness, or otherwise solve a problem will also impress the interviewer.

-- I really enjoy being a part of a busy team.
+- I enjoy being a part of a busy team.
 At my last job at a call center, I worked in a fast-paced team environment.
-The pace of the work actually helped me stay motivated and achieve great success.
-In fact, I won the most “Caller-of-the-Month” awards of any employee while I was there.
+The pace of the work helped me stay motivated and achieve great success.
+I won the most “Caller-of-the-Month” awards of any employee while I was there.

 - As a line cook at my previous job, I was always working in this kind of an environment, and I loved it.
 I valued the chance to help out my fellow cooks when they needed help; teamwork is critical in a fast-paced environment, and it is the ideal work culture for me.